 1. Scope

 1.1.
-For the purpose of Article 1 of the Agreement concerning the adoption of uniform conditions for periodical technical inspections of wheeled vehicles and the reciprocal recognition of such inspections, the items to be inspected are related to safety requirements of motor vehicles using compressed natural gas (CNG) and/or liquefied natural gas (LNG) in their propulsion system;
+For the purpose of Article 1 of the Agreement concerning the adoption of uniform conditions for periodical technical inspections of wheeled vehicles and the reciprocal recognition of such inspections, the items to be inspected are related to safety requirements of motor vehicles using compressed natural gas (CNG), Liqufied Petroleum Gas (LPG) and/or liquefied natural gas (LNG) in their propulsion system;

 1.2.
-Wheeled vehicles as defined in paragraph 2.4 used in international transports shall satisfy the requirements set out below when they are fitted with LPG or CNG engines according to UN Regulations Nos.
+Wheeled vehicles as defined in paragraph 2.4 used in international transports shall satisfy the requirements set out below when they are fitted with LPG, LNG or CNG engines according to UN Regulations Nos.
 67, 110, 115 or 143;

 1.3.
 Contracting Parties may decide to extend the requirement of paragraph 1.2 above also to vehicles used in domestic transport.